-Investigating the commercial development process of resistojet propulsion systems and evaluating them from the perspective of low cost design and reliability
+Investigating the commercial development process of resistojet propulsion systems with evaluating from the perspective of low cost design and reliability

 Document Type : Original Article